 What is the application process for apartments?
 When can I apply?
 Will there be a waitlist?

 Mercy Housing will start collecting applications for the apartments 6 months in advance of the anticipated opening.
-Mercy Housing will be actively communicating construction progress updates and application processes to the community via our 8315 East Colfax website (https://www.8315eastcolfax.org/ ) and at quarterly updates to the East Colfax Neighborhood Association.
+Mercy Housing will be actively communicating construction progress updates and application processes to the community via our 8315 East Colfax website (https://www.8315eastcolfax.org/ ) and at periodic updates to the East Colfax Neighborhood Association.
 Mercy Housing typically holds a lottery for available apartments upon initial opening if there is more demand than apartments.
 Once the full property is leased, Mercy Housing will maintain a property waitlist for any vacant units that become available.

 When will the building be completed?